-Keep Moving towards your financial goals
+Keep moving towards your financial goals

 “A journey of a thousand miles begins with a single step.” – Lao Tzu

 It’s almost the end of January, the point in the year where for many of us, all the resolutions we made with such enthusiasm 30 days ago have either been abandoned or are fading rapidly.
-It’s become so commonplace not to follow through with our good intentions that many people have stopped making resolutions altogether and those that do, accept that not following through with them beyond the second week of January is pretty much par for the course.
+It’s become so commonplace not to follow through with our good intentions that many people have stopped making resolutions altogether and those that do, accept that not following through with them beyond the second week of January are pretty much par for the course.
 The trouble with resolutions is that they tend to be an intention rather than a definite commitment to action.
-We recognize that we need to make a change, we have the enthusiasm to start on the path towards that change but somewhere along the way, usually within the first week, we start to lose momentum and we drift back into the space we were in before.
+We recognize that we need to make a change, we have the enthusiasm to start on the path towards that change but somewhere along the way, usually within the first week, we start to lose momentum and we drift back into space we were in before.
 This is especially true with money.
 We start the year with good intentions but it doesn’t take long for us to fall back into the ‘comfortable discomfort’ of our original situation.
 So, if we’re serious about making the change, what can we do differently to increase our chances of success?

 The difference between financial resolutions and financial goals is that resolutions tend to be simply intentions for action whereas goals are commitments to action.
 By taking the time to ensure our financial goals are S.M.A.R.T., written down (preferably somewhere we can see them) and have a clearly defined action plan attached to them we dramatically increase our chances of success.